IanWardell/TamperMonkey-Perplexity-Full-Width-Tables/README.md

 2. Direct installs do not auto update.
 Reinstall to get new versions later.

 ## Verify
-- Open a Perplexity.ai answer that renders tables or attachment grids.
+- Open a Perplexity.ai answer that renders tables.
 - Open the DevTools Console and confirm you see log lines prefixed with `[PerplexityWide]`.
 - Resize the window.
-Tables and attachment grids should fill the available width and scroll horizontally when needed.
+Tables should fill the available width and scroll horizontally when needed.

 ## Configuration and debug
 - The main script has a DEBUG toggle near the top: `const DEBUG = true;`.